-Nature, food and wine, plus add a little adventure all just a hop from Melbourne.
-Where else can you stay in a treehouse cabin, explore the Grampians, take a helicopter to lunch and land between 150 year old vines for wine tasting?
+Nature, Food and Wine just a hop from Melbourne.
+Where else can you stay in a treehouse cabin, explore the Grampians, take a helicopter to lunch and land between 150-year-old vines for wine tasting?

 What to expect